Yarding: Historical practice

-In Britain, Geoffrey Sykes developed a new yarding system in the Fifties.
+In Britain, Geoffrey Sykes developed a new yarding system in the 1950s.
 This used a small yard covered with a thick layer of straw, with more straw added frequently.
 He also recommended that shade and a windbreak be provided by a solid fence around the yard, or by other means, such as rows of haybales.
 Once a year, the old straw was removed by a front-end loader or similar machinery.
 This method eliminated mud and pathogens.
 It was later forgotten because the industry moved to high-density confinement before the method was widely established.

 Recent practice

 Today, commercial poultry producers generally call yarding free range on their labels.
 This conflation of two very different techniques has led to confusion.
 The vast majority of "free-range" operations are really yarded.

 Pastured poultry, as promoted by the APPPA, the American Pastured Poultry Producers Association, and author/farmer Joel Salatin, takes a different approach, attempting to achieve the benefits of free range while using penning or yarding.
 The key element of Pastured poultry is the use of portable housing and the optional use of portable electric fencing.
 By moving the house and yard frequently, perhaps daily, all the disadvantages of permanent yards are eliminated.